Kimplul/hid-tmff2/docs/FFBEFFECTS.md

     60 00
     02 - ID
     0e 08
-    64 35 - value, signed (between 00 00 and I guess ff 7f?) (max value in
+    64 35 - value, between 00 00 and ff ff (in milliseconds)
-    wireshark is 0d 07, but I don't know if that's a driver or program issue) 00 00 00 00 00 00 00 00 00
+    00 00 00 00 00 00 00 00 00
     00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00
     00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00